(updated 1/9/2025)

 -

 Deductible amounts.
 Most insurance policies require their holders to pay part of their health expenses themselves (called the deductible) before the company pays anything.
 Under some policies the deductible is a yearly figure, and the holders must pay up to that amount only once each year.
 Under other plans, the deductible must be paid each time there is an illness or injury.
-The J regulations require that you select a policy where the deductible is no more than $500 per accident or illness, but many policies offer a lower, more advantageous one.
+The J regulations require that you select a policy where the deductible is no more than $500 per accident or illness, but policies may offer a lower, more advantageous one.
 In choosing insurance, think carefully about how much you can afford to pay out of your own pocket each time you are sick or injured, and weigh the deductible against the premium before you decide.

 Co-insurance.
 Usually an insurance policy only pays a percentage of the medical expenses, even after the deductible is paid.
 The policy might pay 80%, for example, and the remaining 20% (which holders still have to pay) is called the co-insurance.
 For example: $3,000 in medical expenses covered by a policy with a $400 deductible and a 20% co-insurance would cover $2,080 of your expenses and require you to pay $400 in deductible and $520 in co-insurance.
 The J regulations require that insurance policy you choose must pay at least 75% of covered medical expenses.